List of submissions to the 37th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 37th Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 37th Academy Awards, eighteen films were submitted in the category Academy Award for Best Foreign Language Film.
 Czechoslovakia, Israel and Turkey submitted films to the competition for the first time.
-The titles highlighted were the five nominated films, which came from France, Israel, Italy, Japan and Sweden.
-Italy won the award for romantic comedy Yesterday, Today and Tomorrow, starring Sophia Loren and Marcello Mastroianni.
+The five nominated films came from France, Israel, Italy, Japan and Sweden.

+Italy won for the seventh time with Yesterday, Today and Tomorrow by Vittorio De Sica.